 The Investment Committee advises the Holding Management Board on its investment policy.
-It has no authority to take decisions.
+It has no authority to take decisions unless this authority is transferred to it.

 The Investment Committee is made up of six shareholder representatives selected by the Holding Supervisory Board and three employee representatives.
 The Investment Committee meets at least four times a year.